A Broker’s Life After AEP

 5. Which ads and events fostered the best leads?

+If some of your goals fell short, that’s ok.
 There are always ways to improve:

-1. Evaluate your cost per lead?
+1. Evaluate your cost per lead.
 Is it reasonable?

 2. What are some channels you think could have fostered more leads?